TWBug/GoldCardHenge/content/faq/when-will-the-amendments-to-the-laws-on-the-recruitment-and-employment-of-foreign-special-professionals-including-permanent-residency-applications-be-introduced.en.md

   - APRC
 weight: 17
 ---
-Although the new laws have been officially announced, the respective ministries are still working on the relevant sub-laws and implementation practices.
-The new laws will be in affect earliest October 2021.
+The new laws have been officially implemented on October 25, 2021.